-G oal (degre e of imple ementation ר) Goo od practice T 1 2 3 0a FCC production personnel (up to foreman) who have taken the environmental training course organised by the company.
-3 > 30% of project pe rsonnel > 60% of project pe rsonnel 100% of 1 project per sonnel implementation rate 97 98 98 11 22 68 23 44 33 18 34 49 0b Subcontractors who have received environmental awareness and training talks of at least one hour from FCC Construcción related to the sub-contracted activities.
-3 > 30% of subcontra ctors > 60% of subcontractors > 90% of subcontra ctors implementation rate 96 94 95 67 27 6 61 28 10 64 28 9 0c Subcontractors who apply an environmental management system.
-2 ne subcont D 14001 or Idem > 10% Idem > 25 ldem > 25% implementation rate 86 87 86 67 22 11 70 21 9 69 22 10 0d Subcontractors' environmental behaviour.
-3 > 30% of subcontractors carry out measures related to the optimisation of wastes have the relevant permits and licences and have contractual environmental requirements with which they comply. optimisati the appropriate app out measures related to the optimisation of wastes provide the appropriate permits and licences and have contractual environmental requirements with which they comply. or > 30% of subcontractors carry out measures related to the optimisation of wastes, provide the appropriate permits and licences and have contractual environmental requirements with which they comply, and non-conformities as a result of their actions do either not occur or are identified and > 75% of subcontractors carr out measures related to the optimisation of wastes, provid the appropriate permits and licences and have contractual environmental requirements implementation rate 97 94 95 68 14 18 58 27 15 61 23 16 0e Relationship with interested parties.
-3 All aspects that may give rise to relevant significant impacts have been addressed with the client and the solution to be have been authorities affected a individuals d with otentially and have been authorities affected a individuals Those that most affect society have been addressed with authorities and with potentia affected associations and individuals. implementation rate 96 94 95 41 43 15 40 49 12 40 46 13 Of Complaints and claims.
-70 3 been deal affected p ctly with have been ons to be a agreed wi ith them. carried ou acceptanc 50 % of c en 1 given in implementation rate 73 53 60 82 18 0 76 24 0 79 21 0 0q Achievement of social recognition.
-3 congratula f a letter of ation regar ental behav ding Any external publication mentionin prize spec g environn og recognition. or local au thority. performar ice. performar ice.
+Goal (degree of implementation) Goo od practice T 1 2 3 0a FCC production personnel (up to foreman) who have taken the environmental training course organised by the company.
+3 > 30% of project pe rsonnel > 60% of project per rsonnel 100% of p project pers sonnel implementation rate 97 98 98 11 22 68 23 44 33 18 34 49 0b received environmental awareness and training talks of at least one hour from FCC Construcción related to the sub-contracted activities.
+3 > 30% of subcontra ctors > 60% of subcontrac ctors > 90% of subcontrac ctors implementation rate 96 94 95 67 27 6 61 28 10 64 28 9 0c Subcontractors who apply an environmental management system.
+2 At least or has an ISC certificate ne subcont D 14001 or ractor EMAS Idem > 10)% Idem > 25 5% implementation rate 86 87 86 67 22 11 70 21 9 69 22 10 Od Subcontractors' environmental behaviour.
+3 > 30% of carry out r to the opt have the r licences an environme with which subcontrac measures ra imisation c elevant per nd have co nd have com h they com ctors elated f wastes rmits and ntractual ements ply. > 75% of subcontractors carry out measures related to the optimisation of wastes provide the appropriate permits and licences and have contractual environmental requirements with which they comply. or > 30% of subcontractors carry out measures related to the optimisation of wastes, provide the appropriate permits and licences and have contractual environmental requirements with which they comply, and non-conformities as a result of their actions do either not occur or are identified and > 75% of subcontractors carry out measures related to the optimisation of wastes, provide the appropriate permits and licences and have contractual environmental requirements with which they comply, and non-conformities as a result of their actions do either not occur or are identified and communicated by them. tors carry to the es, provide iits and ntractual ements ply, and a result ther not d and em. implementation rate 97 94 95 68 14 18 58 27 15 61 23 16 0e Relationship with interested parties.
+3 All aspect to relevan have beer client and adopted h s that may t significan addressec the solutic as been ag give rise t impacts I with the on to be greed.
+Those that have been authorities affected a individuals Those that most affect society have been addressed with authorities or with potentially affected associations and individuals.
+Those that most affect society have been addressed with authorities and with potentially affected associations and individuals. ct society with potentially and implementation rate 96 94 95 41 43 15 40 49 12 40 46 13 Of Complaints and claims.
+3 All compla been deal affected p aints and cl t with direc arties. aims have ttly with The solution have been ons to be a agreed wi dopted th them.
+These mea carried ou acceptanc 50 % of c asures have t and writte e has been ases. e been en given in implementation rate 73 53 60 82 18 0 76 24 0 79 21 0 0g Achievement of social recognition.
+70 3 6.2 Receipt of congratula environme the client a letter of ation regard ental behav or local au ding viour from thority.
+Any exterr has praise performan nal publicat d environm ice. tion nental Receipt of mentionin performar prize speci g environm ice. fically iental implementation rate /3 53 60 82 18 0 /6 24 0 /9 21 0